 both tallied power-play goals to help Florida earn the victory.

 "That's what we were really looking for," coach Kevin Dineen told reporters after the game.
 "We really were worried about the speed and the skill that (the Maple Leafs) have and sometimes the best defense is a good offense."

-Puck Drop: While the Panthers struggled to find success in recent seasons, they are now in a position to win their first ever division title in franchise history.
-The improved play is, in part, due to the additions of bona-fide offensive sparkplugs like Versteeg and Tomas Fleischmann, as well as the strong play of Brian Campbell on defense and Jose Theodore in net.
+While the Panthers struggled to find success in recent seasons, they are now in a position to win their first ever division title in franchise history.
+The improved play is, in part, due to the additions of bona-fide offensive sparkplugs like Versteeg and Tomas Fleischmann

 "(Fleischmann) scores big goals for us, that's what big-time players do," Campbell told reporters after Tuesday's win.